Fiscplus

 Why I built it

 A Belgian accounting practice ran its fiscal periods on a patchwork of email threads, shared drives, spreadsheets, and manual chases.
-Client onboarding, document collection, VAT/tax cycles, and anti-money-laundering compliance lived in disconnected tools with no single source of truth.
+Client onboarding, document collection, VAT and tax cycles, and anti-money-laundering compliance all lived in disconnected tools with no single source of truth - so the real state of any client was whatever someone could reconstruct from their inbox that morning.

-Regulated work raises the stakes: ITAA professional norms and the Belgian Anti-Witwaswet (AWW / AML) demand auditable identification, screening, and record-keeping that ad-hoc tooling simply cannot guarantee.
+Regulated work raises the stakes well past inconvenience.
+ITAA professional norms and the Belgian Anti-Witwaswet (AWW / AML) demand auditable identification, screening, and record-keeping - the kind of trail ad-hoc tooling simply cannot guarantee.
+A missed recheck or an unrecorded decision is not a tidy-up task; it is a compliance exposure.

 The three portals